Levant Crisis: Aftermath

 Continuing pressure from Syrian nationalist groups and the British intervention forced the French to withdraw completely from Syria to Lebanon by the end of July and by this time the Mandate had effectively been erased.
 The British force took a more prominent role in the policing of Syrian cities and designated tribal areas over the Summer and Autumn of 1945.

 France was isolated and was suffering yet another diplomatic crisis – the third one of 1945, after Stuttgart and the Val D'Aosta both of which had infuriated Truman.
 The secretary of the Arab League Edward Atiyah said, "France put all her cards and two rusty pistols on the table".
 The French saw the British intervention as a way to bring the Levantine states into its own sphere of influence.
 There were accusations in the French press that Britain had armed the demonstrators and that Britain was an enemy of France having made another example of herself as perfide albion.
 They also accused the United States of helping Italy and Germany more than it helped France during the war.
-The Soviets made it clear that France was in the wrong but De Gaulle criticised them as well.
+The Soviets made it clear that France was in the wrong so De Gaulle criticised them as well.
 The UK and the US had viewed the French military action in Syria as a potential catalyst for further unrest throughout the Middle East and a detriment to British and American lines of communication in the region.

 In October, the international community recognized the independence of Syria and Lebanon, and they were admitted as founding members of the United Nations.
 On 19 December 1945 an Anglo-French agreement was eventually signed – both British forces from Syria and French forces from Lebanon were to be withdrawn by early 1946.
 The French evacuated the last of their troops in April of that year whilst the British left in July.
 Syria became fully independent on 17 April 1946 which left both countries in the hands of a republican governments that had been formed during the mandate.

 Bidault labelled the whole crisis worse than that of the Fashoda incident fifty years earlier.